-Plugin sudoers_policy sudoers.so sudoers_mode=0440
+Plugin sudoers policy sudoers.so sudoers mode=0440

-The same dynamic shared object may contain multiple plugins, each with a different symbol name.
-The file must be owned by uid 0 and only writable by its owner.
+The same shared object may contain multiple plugins, each with a different symbol name.
+The shared object file must be owned by uid 0 and only writable by its owner.
 Because of ambiguities that arise from composite policies, only a single policy plugin may be specified.
 This limitation does not apply to I/O plugins.